istio/istio.io/content/en/blog/2021/simple-vms-part-2/index.md

     - "*"
 {{< /text >}}

-The `AUTO_PASSTRHOUGH` config automatically registers the mesh applications with the east/west gateway.
+The `AUTO_PASSTRHOUGH` config automatically registers the mesh applications with the east-west gateway.
 You can view the available services by running the following `istioctl` command.

 {{< text bash >}}
 $ istioctl proxy-config listener -n istio-system <east_west_gateway_pod>